Year of entry 2023

 Other course specific tests:

 International students who do not meet the academic requirements for undergraduate study may be able to study the University of Leeds International Foundation Year.
 This gives you the opportunity to study on campus, be taught by University of Leeds academics and progress onto a wide range of Leeds undergraduate courses.
 Find out more about International Foundation Year programmes.

-The fee may increase in future years of your course in line with inflation, and as permitted by law.
-Fees for UK undergraduate students are decided by the UK government and may vary if policy changes.
+For UK full-time undergraduate students starting in 2022/23 the fee will be £9,250.
+The fee may increase in future years of your course in line with inflation and as permitted by law.
+Fees for UK undergraduate students are decided by the government and may vary if policy changes.

-Tuition fees for new international students for 2022 entry
+Tuition fees for international undergraduate students starting in 2023/24

 Read more about paying fees and charges.

 There may be additional costs related to your course or programme of study, or related to being a student at the University of Leeds.
-Read more about additional costs
+Read more about additional costs.

 If you have the talent and drive, we want you to be able to study with us, whatever your financial circumstances.
 There is help for students in the form of loans and non-repayable grants from the University and from the government.
 Find out more in our Undergraduate funding overview.